Karthickpk11/Coding-Of-Era/README.md

 There are multiple types of Advice in Spring AOP.

 Spring AOP provides five kinds of Advice:
 1. Before Advice: This type of advice runs just before a method executes.
-We can use @Before annotation for this.
+We can use **@Before** annotation for this.
 2. After (finally) Advice: This type of advice runs just after a method executes.
 Even if the method fails, this advice will run.
-We can use @After annotation here.
+We can use **@After** annotation here.
-3. After Returning Advice: This type of advice runs after a method executes successfully. @AfterReturning annotation can be used here.
+3. After Returning Advice: This type of advice runs after a method executes successfully. **@AfterReturning** annotation can be used here.
 4. After Throwing Advice: This type of advice runs after a method executes and throws an exception.
-The annotation to be used is @AfterThrowing.
+The annotation to be used is **@AfterThrowing**.
 5. Around Advice: This type of advice runs before and after the method is invoked.
-We use @Around annotation for this.
+We use **@Around** annotation for this.

 📍Aspect: